What Do You Think Is The Mechanism For This Change In Viscosity

 Let'south expect at all the forces on the book: gravity is pulling it vertically down, and there is a "normal force" of the desk surface pushing the book in the management normal to the desk surface.
 (This normal forcefulness is the springiness of the desktop, slightly compressed past the weight of the book.)
 When the desk-bound is tilted, information technology's all-time to visualize the vertical gravitational strength every bit fabricated up of a component normal to the surface and one parallel to the surface (downhill).
 The gravitational component perpendicular to the surface is exactly balanced by the normal force, and if the book is at rest, the "downhill" component of gravity is balanced by a frictional force parallel to the surface in the uphill management.
 On a microscopic calibration, this static frictional force is from fairly short range attractions betwixt molecules on the desk and those of the book.

 Question : but if that's true, why does doubling the normal forcefulness double this frictional forcefulness?
-(Think F = μ Northward , where Due north is the normal force, F is the limiting frictional force just before the book begins to slide, and μ is the coefficient of friction.
-By the way, the first advent of F being proportional to North is in the notebooks of Leonardo da Vinci.)
+(Think where is the normal force, is the limiting frictional force just before the book begins to slide, and is the coefficient of friction.
+By the way, the first advent of being proportional to is in the notebooks of Leonardo da Vinci.)

 A total account of the physics of friction (known every bit tribology) can be plant, for example, in Friction and Wearable of Materials, by Ernest Rabinowicz, 2nd Edition, Wiley, 1995.